Coca-Cola Uses Social Technology to Engage and Build Capability of its Workers

 We use traditional e-learning, but I think what we’re trying to do is really take a 360 approach, commonly referred to as blended learning.
 So, being very purposeful in what we use for specific programs to make sure that we’re meeting those learning objectives.
 It may be a simulation; it may be an e-learning module; it may be a combination of those.

-It sounds you are utilizing a lot of technology.
+It sounds like you're utilizing a lot of technology.
 How do you avoid using technology for technology’s sake?

 Looking at your workload, what do you find are the biggest challenges you face as a learning leader today?
 And what are you doing to address those challenges?